 However, your therapist is in the best position to advise you accordingly.

-What Are the Post-Spectra Laser Nanosecond Q-Switched in Pigmentation Treatment Precautions?
+What Are the Post-Spectra Laser Nanosecond Q-Switch in Pigmentation Treatment Precautions?

 After the Spectra Laser Nanosecond Q-switched in pigmentation treatment, your skin may appear pink or red.
 You will feel as if it is sunburned.
 But you can cover this blemish with light makeup.

-You should minimize direct exposure to direct sunlight as much as possible for about four months after the last session.
-You should always wear clothing that protects your skin like veil and hats.
+- Minimize direct exposure to direct sunlight as much as possible for about four months after the last session.

-What Are the Advantages of Spectra Laser Nanosecond Q-Switched in Pigmentation Treatments?
+What Are the Advantages of Nanosecond laser in Pigmentation Treatments?

 Your skin will also have an improved tone and texture.
 An additional benefit is that there will be a profound reduction of fine lines or wrinkles around your eyes.